-The Unit of Scientific Culture and Innovation of UCLM (UCLM divulga) aims to communicate the value of the work of scientists to society in order to increase scientific culture and public interest in Science, Technology and Innovation.
-Famous initiatives of UCLM divulga include the Science podcast "Cienciaes" and interviews with UCLM research staff in "Investiga que no es poco", among others.
-UCLMdivulga is part of the Spanish UCC+i network (ComCiRed) which guarantees compliance with the requirements that a Scientific Culture and Innovation Unit must fulfil in order to be considered as such.
+The Unit of Scientific Culture and Innovation of the University of Castilla-La Mancha (UCLMdivulga) aims to make understandable the value of the work of scientists to society with the aim of increasing the scientific culture of citizens and their interest in the Science, Technology and Innovation.
+Famous initiatives of UCLM divulga include the Science podcast "Cienciaes" and interviews with UCLM research staff in "Investiga que no es poco", amongothers.
+UCLMdivulga is part of the Spanish UCC+i network (ComCiRed) which guarantees compliance with the requirements that a Scientific Culture and Innovation Unit must fulfil in orderto be considered as such.